didier-durand/qstensils/doc/q_chat.md

 ## q_chat
 the q_chat script allows you to chat with the Amazon Q assistant from the command line.
 The question prompt is sent to the Q application (defined by its id) and a json structure is returned.
+It is also possible to attach a file to the chat question.

 If you don't provide a conversation id, Amazon Q will assume that you start a new conversation with him.
 If you provide a conversation id (obtained from a previous exchange in field "conversationId") and the